-- 9. In order to realise an effective partnership between private enterprise and the Royal Cambodian Government, an 'Industry Consultation Group', comprising representatives from different industry sectors and relevant government agencies should be convened on a quarterly basis to identify and discuss new initiatives, problems and opportunities.
-Members of the group should be expected to consult with and report back to their colleagues and associates from government and industry organisations. - 10.
-The APSARA National Authority, the Ministry of Tourism, the Siem Reap Provincial Government, the Cambodian Association of Travel Agents, the Transport Association, the Tour Guides Association, and other agencies involved in tourism at Angkor should hold regular regional liaison meetings. - 11.
-The APSARA National Authority should appoint a 'Tourism Industry Liaison Officer' (or officers), who can be the primary point of contact and problem-solver for the tourism industry. - 12.
+- An industry consultation group, comprising representatives from all industry sectors and relevant government agencies, should be convened on a quarterly basis to identify and discuss new initiatives, problems and opportunities. - 10.
+The APSARA National Authority, the Ministry of Tourism and the Cambodian Association of Travel Agents (CATA) should arrange for regular regional liaison meetings. - 11.
+The APSARA National Authority should appoint a tourism industry liaison officer (or officers), who can be the primary point of contact and problem-solver for the tourism industry. - 12.
 The APSARA National Authority tourism industry liaison officer should be supported by a 'hotline' telephone number which visitors or operators can call when assistance is required.